tebru/gson-php/README.md

 And in addition:

 * Utilize PHP 7 scalar type hints to be intelligent about property types
-* Limit annotation the number of annotations required to use
+* Limit the number of annotations required to use

 Overview
 --------